davidqwertyuiop/bloc_1/README.md

 A new Bloc Flutter project.
-This project contains a simple bloc counter application, using blocs and cubits It shows accurate project structure for a first bloc application
+This project contains a simple bloc counter application, using blocs and cubits It shows accurate project structure for a first bloc application and also to check if there is internet connected using wifi or mobile data
 |-lib
 |   --Business Logic Layer
 |       --counter_cubit.dart